Description of the radar set, tactical-technical characteristics

 For ease of air shipment the equipment divides simply into two pallet loads each of less than 3400 kg.
 One load comprises the shelter unit, including transmitter/receiver and displays; the other consists of the antenna assembly, the feed and ancillary equipment.
 The entire equipment can be packed into two M35 trucks for road transport.

-To minimise weight, light alloys are used wherever possible in the main mechanical structures and micro-miniaturisation techniques are used in the electronics circuits.
+To minimize weight, light alloys are used wherever possible in the main mechanical structures and micro-miniaturisation techniques are used in the electronics circuits.
 The transmitter uses a completely solid-state modular modulator to pulse a linear beam Twystron.

 The feed array features the use of a stripline matrix to form the height-finding beams.
-The identification friend-or-foe antenna is a sum and difference type providing an Interrogator SideLobe Suppression (ISLS) capability.
+The identification friend-or-foe antenna is a sum and difference type providing an Interrogation-path SideLobe Suppression (ISLS) capability.
 A small printed circuit reference antenna is mounted on the back of the radar feed to act as the radar sidelobe reference antenna.
 Use of this latter antenna during the dead time between transmitter pulses is available for the JATS function.